baloon11/changing_ips_in_dns-files/README.md

             ]

 ##### How it works
+1. Create empty directories `old`  and `new` in the directory with a script.
-1. Put in the directory `old` dns-files (with .db)
+2. Put in the directory `old` dns-files (with .db)
 For example:

 		example1.com.db
 		example2.com.db

-2. Change `replace_list` In the head of the script.
+3. Change `replace_list` In the head of the script.
-3. In the directory `new` will create new dns-files with new ips.
+4. In the directory `new` will create new dns-files with new ips.

 ##### Usage
 		python ip_replace.py